haiyang1986/ClusterATAC/README.md

 # ClusterATAC
 ClusterATAC is a cancer subtype tool based on ATAC-seq profiles.
-The input for the framework high-dimensional ATAC-peak scores of all the tumor samples.
+The input for the framework is high-dimensional omics data (such as ATAC-peak data) of all the tumor samples.
 The output is the corresponding subclass label for each sample.
 ClusterATAC is mainly divided into two components: 1.
-GAN-based feature extraction module is used to obtain abstract features from deep learning using high-dimensional original input.
-2. A GMM-based clustering module for determining the number of types and the class labels corresponding to each sample.
-3. Based on the original data, apply the comparison algorithms to achieve the typing results.
+GAN-based feature extraction module is used to obtain abstract features from deep learning using high-dimensional original input data.
+2. A GMM-based clustering module for determining the number of clusters and the cluster labels corresponding to the input.
 ```{r}
 # the input raw data file is all.txt and runs the following command to finish all processes:
 python ClusterATAC.py -i ./all.txt